trussworks/formik-to-react-hook-form-migration-guide/README.md

   - Start small, simple, and low risk to build confidence with React Hook Form while learning which pieces are trickier or more time-consuming to better inform the refinement of the rest of the migration effort.
   - Consider that migrating a form is blocked by first migrating the form input components.
-If you have a form with only one or two types of inputs (e.g. Text input and Radio input),
+If you have a form with only one or two types of inputs (e.g. Text input and Radio input), you can enable parallel work streams by writing the React Hook Form versions of those components, and begin migrating a form while other members continue with the other components.

 Some high level user stories for this effort might be: